 - Media coverage includes: The Times (London), The New York Times, The Guardian (UK), The Wall Street Journal, Toronto Star (Canada), Le Monde (France), Frankfurter Allgemeine Zeitung (Germany) and Gramophone (UK)

-- Employs eleven staff members and expands workforce by 80+ contracted workers and hundreds of local volunteers leading up to and during the festival
+- Employs nine full-time year-round staff members and expands workforce by 80+ contracted workers and hundreds of local volunteers leading up to and during the festival

 - Year-round music education program for students in grades K-2, available cost-free to teachers in Chatham, Effingham, Liberty, Bryan (GA) and Beaufort (SC) counties